DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/02c-install-linux-centos8.markdown

 ---
 layout: post
-title: "Install Docker on Linux Centos 8"
+title: "How to install Docker on Linux Centos 8"
 lang: docker
 categories:
 - Containerization